pranuhzz/pranuhzz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.iitdh.ac.in/'>Indian Institute Of Technology Dharwad</a>.
-Room 315-A1 Building. ameer@iitdh.ac.in.
-Motto.
-Etc.
+Dr. Ameer Mulla

 profile:
   align: right